mankai-chow/FuzzifiED.jl/README.md

 Documentations can be found at [this link](https://mankai-chow.github.io/FuzzifiED/)

-Install the package and the unregistered prerequisites with the commands
+To install the package and the unregistered prerequisites, please first enter Julia by entering in the command line `julia`, and then enter the commands
 ```julia
 julia> using Pkg;
 julia> Pkg.add(url="https://github.com/ITensor/ITensorMPOConstruction.jl.git");